We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 Working out can be tough because putting your body in intentionally stressful situations can seem crazy.
 Why would I want to pursue something so uncomfortable?

 The wealthy accumulate money so their money can make them more money.
-But we can’t do that if we aren’t investing.
-Which doesn’t necessarily have to be the stock market either.
+But we can’t do that if we aren’t investing, which doesn’t necessarily have to be the stock market.
 It could include spending money to start a business or creating a blog.

 And when we start investing and seeing our money grow, it can motivate us to earn and save more.